CamilleSantaniello/Risk-Assessment-Magellanic-Rockhopper-penguins-IDLE/README.md

-Risk Assessment for Magellanic and Rockhopper penguins at Isla de los Estados.
+Risk Assessment for Magellanic and Rockhopper penguins from Isla de los Estados.
 Article link and entire dataset to be uploaded as soon as article is available on line.

 1- CodeR : this file contains the entire R script:
   - data cleaning and formatting